Guardianship, Conservatorship and Alternatives

 5 Question Checklist to Consider Alternatives to Conservatorship

-Here's a 5 Question Checklist to start to consider alternatives, supports and interventions to avoid, modify or terminate a conservatorship.
-See the Resources section below for more information.
+Here's a checklist to consider the adult's current decision-making ability, and suggest planning documents and interventions to avoid, modify or terminate a conservatorship.
+See the Resources section below.

 Things to Know about the Conservatorship Process